-In the first 4 months of 2019, there were over 750 cases of the measles across 23 states of the US.
+In the first 4 months, there were over 750 cases of the measles across 23 states of the US.

 So is the deadly disease that has been killing millions for centuries, making a comeback?